TRIYAN-SALAZAR/Live_Chat/README.md

 # ~ Live Chat ~

-Creacion del backend para un chat en tiempo real con nodeJS, el cual tendra multiple funciones como crear chats grupales, bloquear usuarios, borrar chats, entre otras caracteristicas.
+Backend API develoment for chat real time and sign in with nodeJS, which has multiple functions, such as creating group chats, blocking chats, among others features.

 ## Requeriments